koodinikula/AWS-SAM-Rust-Typescript-template/README.md

-# AWA SAM Rust & TypeScript template
+# AWA SAM Rust & TypeScript boilerplate

+a simple boilerplate that demonstrates using both rust and typescription in the same project.

 Requirements
 - NodeJs